AlannaParsons/midterm/README.md

 secondary user -> rank options & send to primary user -> recieved schedules options in ranked formation, ranked by secondary user votes

 ## BUGS
-x user can click days of previous month, but registers as current month (dont add click to class "invalid" days ) xcreating schedule is not wiping old data, upon submit must clear x SECONDARY - dates shown out of order?
-- 0 contributors = results page problem

 ## CURRENT

 - file organization.
   - seperate frontend and backend helpers
   - split "userqueries", serverqueries??
-  - clean up example files
-  x renames for consistancy (follow 'views' file naming convensions)
     - scss full screen/responsive naming? or seperate folder?
-  - do all routes need seperate files?
-    - consolidate primary and secondary routes
-  - change route org. all primary in 1 file and all secondary.

 primary

-  - after create schedule "submit" give url back to user. popup? and clear... redirect -should we prevent primary user from voting?
+  -should we prevent primary user from voting?
   - results ejs - length of bar determined by % of votes given. intheory 0% will squish content but it doesnt... future implications? why does this work
   - once html inside date bars change, should fix bar being larger than triangle bug